RushiBhatt007/ece209as_project/docs/report.md

 # 1. Introduction

-## 1.1 Motivation & Objective : What are you trying to do and why? (plain English without jargon)
+## 1.1 Motivation & Objective

 Human Activity Recognition (HAR) is the process of automatically inferring a user’s activity (e.g., walking, sitting, standing) based on sensor data (e.g., accelerometers, gyroscope) typically from devices like smartphones and smartwatches.
 However, the traditional machine learning method’s performance decreases significantly in real-life applications due to the problem of data missingness.
 Data Missingness in sensors typically happens due to power limitation, hardware failure, transmission packet loss, and many more.
 Our goal through this project is twofold, first is to investigate the data missingness distribution for Inertial Measurement Units (IMU).
 Secondly, it is to build robust models that not only impute the IMU signals but also successfully perform the task of activity classification.

-## 1.2 State of the Art & Its Limitations : How is it done today, and what are the limits of current practice?
+## 1.2 State of the Art & Its Limitations

 ### 1.2.1 Current State of the Art (SOTA)
 * **RNN** (Recurrent neural network)-based: RNN-based architectures were first established in [1], using a GRU-based network for the clinical time-series classification with missing data.
 In [2], the same research group later designed an RNN-based method targeting imputation and classification tasks.
 This, later on, evolved into the state-of-the-art work (for HAR data), that’s the use of Bi-directional RNNs in BRITS [3] which has been published at NeurIPS’18.
 BRITS proposes a combination of a recurrent dynamic network and regression models that simultaneously work to impute the missing values.
 This makes BRITS robust to multiple correlated missing values and can be applied to different settings(datasets) as a data-driven imputation procedure.
 The limitation of this work is that BRITS has eliminated just 10% of the time-series data randomly from the ground truth.
 Since BRITS’ network depends on the value of the missing variables (using them as variables for the RNN graph), an increase in the missingness will possibly lead to a quick rise in the error rate and consecutively the classification accuracy.
 Also, attention-based networks have performed way better than BRITS on other datasets.